Sodomy law: Sweden

 Sweden legalized homosexuality in 1944.
 The age of consent is 15, regardless of whether the sexual act is heterosexual or homosexual, since equalization in 1978.
 The Swedish Criminal Code (SFS 1962:700), chapter six ('About Sexual Crimes'), shows gender-neutral terms and does not distinguish between sexual orientation.

 Bestiality was legalized at the same time as homosexuality, i.e. in 1944.
 It was again criminalized in 2014.
 The relevant legal provision is today found in Chapter 2, 10 § of the Swedish Animal Welfare Act of 2018: "It is forbidden to perform sexual acts with animals.
 The prohibition does not cover acts performed for veterinary reasons or in connection with breeding or for similar legitimate reasons."
 Violations of this provision is punishable with a fine or with imprisonment for a maximum of two years (Chapter 10, 2 § of the above Act).

 Taiwan

+Explicit prohibitions of "consenting ji jian (雞姦; sodomy)" were abolished around 1912, when the Republic of China was established.
+The criminal code contained no provisions prohibiting consensual same-sex sexual activity between adults.
+Despite the decriminalization, LGBT people were often harassed and detained under general public order laws.
+These laws were repealed during the transition to democracy in 1991.

-In Taiwan, the Criminal Code of Republic of China Article 10 officially defines anal intercourse to be a form of sexual intercourse, along with vaginal and oral intercourse.
-The age of consent is 16, and Article 277 and the Child and Youth Sexual Transaction Prevention Act Article 22 make it a criminal offense to engage in sexual contact with minors.
-The law is written in gender neutral terms and does not discriminate against homosexual conduct.
+In Taiwan, the Criminal Code of the Republic of China officially focusing on sexual assaults.
+Article 10 defines anal intercourse to be a form of sexual intercourse, along with vaginal and oral intercourse.
+Article 277 set the age of consent at 16.
+Child and Youth Sexual Transaction Prevention Act Article 22 make it a criminal offense to engage in sexual contact with minors.